taidinh5/Cyclistic_Data_Analysis_Case_Study/Prepare Phase.md

 ---

-### 🧪 How was the data verified?
+### How was the data verified?
 - Data was inspected for:
-  - Missing values
+  - Missing values (apply filter on Excel and check for "blanks" in options)
   - Inconsistent timestamps (e.g., negative ride durations)
   - Duplicate entries
 - Only records with valid timestamps and locations are retained